CTUAvastLab/JsonGrinder.jl/docs/src/extractors.md

 By default, it's `settings = (; scalar_extractors = default_scalar_extractor())`.

 `key_as_field` is an `Int` parameter which configures how `Dict`s are extracted.
 If number of unique keys in dict is >= `key_as_field`, [ExtractKeyAsField](@ref) is used, otherwise [ExtractDict](@ref exfuctions_ExtractDict) is used.

 By default, it's `settings = (; key_as_field = 500)`.

-`minkountkey` is an `Int` parameter which allows you to skip sparse keys in `Dict` to avoid creation of unnecessarily large model.
+`mincountkey` is an `Int` parameter which allows you to skip sparse keys in `Dict` to avoid creation of unnecessarily large model.
-`minkountkey` contains minimum number of observations of the key in schema to be included in extractor.
-All keys, whose `updated` field in schema for specific key is > `minkountkey` are included in resulting `ExtractDict`.
-This settings applies only to `Dict`s which are not consideted to be "key as field".
-If a certain `Dict` is considered to be extracted by `ExtractKeyAsField`, `minkountkey` does not apply to it.
+`mincountkey` contains minimum number of observations of the key in schema to be included in extractor.
+All keys, whose `updated` field in schema for specific key is > `mincountkey` are included in resulting `ExtractDict`.
+This setting applies only to `Dict`s which are not considered to be "key as field".
+If a certain `Dict` is considered to be extracted by `ExtractKeyAsField`, `mincountkey` does not apply to it.

-By default, it's `settings = (; minkountkey = 0)`, thus no keys are omitted by default.
+By default, it's `settings = (; mincountkey = 0)`, thus no keys are omitted by default.

 ## Scalars

 `scalar_extractors` is a list of tuples, where the first is a condition and the second is a function creating the extractor in case of a true.
 The default heuristic is following and you can adjust according to your liking.

 ```julia
 function default_scalar_extractor()